Sand table

 A sand table uses constrained sand for modelling or educational purposes.
 The original version of a sand table may be the abax used by early Greek students.
 In the modern era, one common use for a sand table is to make terrain models for military planning and wargaming.

 Abax

 An abax was a table covered with sand commonly used by students, particularly in Greece, to perform studies such as writing, geometry, and calculations.

-An abax was the predecessor to the abacus.
+The abax was the predecessor to the abacus.
 Objects, such as stones, were added for counting and then columns for place-valued arithmetic.
 The demarcation between an abax and an abacus seems to be poorly defined in history; moreover, modern definitions of the word abacus universally describe it as a frame with rods and beads and, in general, do not include the definition of "sand table".

 The sand table may well have been the predecessor to some board games. ("The word abax, or abacus, is used both for the reckoning-board with its counters and the play-board with its pieces, ...").
 Abax is from the old Greek for "sand table".